Claude Iverné’s photographs at the Fondation Henri Cartier-Bresson

-I had the chance to see French photographer Claude Iverné’s previous exhibition in Paris, it was in 2012 at the gallery Clémentine de la Féronnière and you can read my post to know more about it: Rashid Mahdi, Claude Iverné and Sudanese photographs.
-Iverné is back in Paris but unfortunately, I’m not sure this time I’ll be there to ...
+I had the chance to see French photographer Claude Iverné’s previous exhibition in Paris, which took place in 2012 at the Clémentine de la Féronnière gallery.
+You can read my post to learn more about it: Rashid Mahdi, Claude Iverné, and Sudanese Photographs.
+Iverné is back in Paris, but unfortunately, I’m not sure I’ll be able to see his ...

 More